by Nancy Armitage

 Mrs. Arabella Huntington Large Spring Luncheon Tea (May 1920)

-Mr. H. E. Huntington brother-in-law (E. Burke Holladay) kept somewhat detailed journals about the whereabouts of the Huntingtons.
-Carrie Huntington Holladay was Burke’s wife.
 On Thursday, May 6, 1920 – Mrs. Arabella D. Huntington “Belle” was her nickname hosted a Large Ladies Luncheon at the Huntington Mansion at the San Marino Ranch.
 Burke writes in his journal, “Carrie went over to Belle’s & attended a luncheon given there.
 Edwards [HEH] & Mary Lewis [HEH’s cousin] went with me to San Gabriel & saw the Mission Play [at the San Gabriel Playhouse].
 Fred k’ Warde part of Junipero Serra”.
 Document: HEH Collection HEH MS 10968 (Burke Holladay Journals).
-The number of guests attending Mrs. Huntington’s Spring Luncheon could have been 30-200 guests, I have no idea.
-She had numerous fine china plate sets with 60 plates in each set.
-She had Haviland, Coalport, French Sevres, Copeland and Garrett/Spode, so many set of fine bone china plates and porcelain plates.
-If the number of people was over 60, Mrs. Huntington had many plates with gold pink & white roses, using several different fine china sets.
+The number of guests attending Mrs. Arabella Huntington’s Spring Luncheon could have been 30-200 guests, I have no idea.
+She had numerous fine china plate sets with 60 plates in each set. .
+She had so many choices for plateware: French Haviland & Sevres England’s , Coalport, and Copeland and Garrett/Spode ( her fanciest and very ornate – gold & white with lots of hand painted filigee and lattice work).
+Mrs. Huntington had so many sets of fine bone china plates a&porcelain plates.
+If the number of people was over 60, Mrs. Huntington had many plates with gold, pink & white roses, using several different fine china sets.
+She also could have had the Ladies Luncheon catered by the Hotel Huntington in Pasadena.

-The tea curate is a 3-tiered tea stand, sometimes top plate covered with a silver dome.
+The tea “curate” is a 3-tiered tea stand, sometimes top plate covered with a silver dome.
+Emily Post’s Etiquette in Society – Book of 1922 informs us: “Things people eat at tea” (1922)

-Emily Post’s Etiquette in Society – Book of 1922 informs us: “Things people eat at tea” (1922) “The top dish on the ‘curate’ should be a covered one, and holds hot bread of some sort; the 2 lower dishes may be covered or not, according to whether the additional food is hot or cold; the 2nd dish usually holds (tea) sandwiches, & the 3th cake.
-Or, perhaps all the dishes hold cake; little fancy cakes for instance, and pastries, and slices of layer cakes.
+“The top dish on the ‘curate’ should be a covered one, & holds hot bread of some sort; the 2 lower dishes may be covered or not, according to whether the additional food is hot or cold; the 2nd dish usually holds [tea] sandwiches, & the 3th cake.
+Or, perhaps all the dishes hold cake; little fancy cakes for instance, & pastries, & slices of layer cakes.
 Many prefer a simpler diet & have bread & butter, or toasted crackers, supplemented by plain cookies.
-Others pile the ‘curate’ until it literally staggers, under pastries, cream cakes, sandwiches, or pate de foie gras or mayonnaise.
-Other, again, like marmalade, jam, or honey on bread & butter or on buttered toast or muffins.
+Others pile the ‘curate’ until it literally staggers, under pastries, cream cakes, [tea] sandwiches, or Pate de foie gras or mayonnaise.
+Other, again, like [orange]marmalade, [raspberry] jam, or honey on bread & butter or on buttered toast or muffins.
 This necessitates little butter knives & a dish of jam added to the already overloaded tea tray.”

-Mr. Henry E. Huntington’s rare book called Practical Cooking & Dinner Giving by Mary Henderson (1877), helps us to understand the purposes of a Drawing Room.
-She gives an example for having a dinner party, & tells how the hostess & guests mingle & introductions are made in the Drawing Room.
-Then after the dinner is over, the men & women drink tea in the Drawing Room:
+Mr. Henry E. Huntington’s rare book called “Practical Cooking & Dinner Giving” by Mary Henderson (1877), helps us to understand the purposes of a Drawing-Room.
+She gives an example for having a dinner party, & tells how the hostess & guests mingle & introductions are made in the Drawing-Room.
+Then after the dinner is over, the men & women drink tea in the Drawing-Room:

-In The Drawing Room before Dinner is served: (1877)
+In The Drawing-Room before Dinner is served: (1877)

 “When the guests are assembled in the Drawing-Room, if the company be large, the host or hostess can quietly intimate to the gentlemen what ladies they will respectively accompany to the Dining Room [arm & arm].
 After a few moments of conversation & introductions, the dinner is to be announced [by the Butler], when the host should offer his arm to the lady Guest of Honor, the hostess taking the arm of the gentlemen Guest of Honor, & now the host leading the way, all should follow, the hostess, with her escort, being the last to leave the Drawing-Room.
 They should find their places at table with as little confusion as possible, not sitting down until the hostess is seated.